Dherse/masterproef/content/1_background.typ

     At a sufficiently high level of abstraction, can a photonic component be considered equivalent to a feedforward component?
 ]

 This question, which will be the driving factor behind this first section, will be answered in @feedforward_approx.
 However, before answering this question, it is necessary first to discuss the different types of photonic processors and how they differ.
 The answer to that question will also show that the solution suggested in this thesis also applies to feedforward systems.
-As this thesis is not focused on creating a photonic processor but on the programming of said processors, building techniques will not be explored in detail.
+As this thesis is not focused on creating a photonic processor, but on the programming of said processors, building techniques will not be explored in detail.

 === Components <sec_photonic_proc_comp>